-Buying a home is an exciting journey, but it can also be stressful if you are not sure what to expect.
+Buying or refinancing a home is an exciting journey, but it can also be stressful if you are not sure what to expect.
 So, you may start enjoying the process once you understand what steps you need to take to get from pre-approval to closing the deal.

 North Carolina Home Buying Process

 1. Get prepared in advance

 One of the first steps is to analyze your financial situation and goals.

 Start saving for a down payment.
 The larger the down payment you have, the better!
 Even if other financial hurdles stand in your way of buying a home, try making extra payments on those debts so that you can put more money towards a down payment.